Recovery

 Injection Site Rotation

-Rotate injection sites to prevent lipodystrophy (localized fat tissue changes).
-For abdominal injections, use a clock pattern around the navel.
+Rotate your injection sites to prevent lipodystrophy (changes in the fat tissue under the skin).
+For belly injections, use a clock pattern around your navel.
 Note that TB-500 injection volumes are larger than most peptides (0.8–1.0 mL), so allow adequate spacing between sites.
-Allow at least 1 inch between injection sites.
+Keep at least 1 inch between sites.

 Storage & Stability